DEFRA/software-development-standards/standards/container_standards.md

 ### Images are tagged using semantic versioning
 [Version control standards](version_control_standards.md)

-For simplicity, it is beneficial to keep the image and application version in sync if the team's release process supports it.
+For simplicity, it is beneficial to keep the image and containerised application version in sync.

 ### Production images should be immutable and once built do not change but can be configured
 Immutable images do not change once created which gives the a versioned image predictability and portability.